waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Badges: Zephyr (Violet City), Hive (Azalea Town).
 - Current Goal: Reach Goldenrod City via Ilex Forest.
 - Post-Battle Plan (Azalea Town Map 8_7):
-  - Explore reachable unseen tiles.
   - Check Charcoal Kiln (21, 13) for Kurt or the apprentice.
   - Check Slowpoke Well (31, 7) if Kurt is still missing.
   - Enter Ilex Forest (Warp at 2, 10 or 2, 11).

 ## Strategy for Ilex Forest
-1. Enter Ilex Forest from the western gate of Azalea Town (Warp at 2, 10 or 2, 11).
+1. Enter Ilex Forest from the western gate of Azalea Town (Warp at 2, 10 or 2, 11 on Map 8_7).
 2. Help the Charcoal Kiln's apprentice catch the runaway Farfetch'd.
-3. Obtain HM01 (Cut).
+3. Obtain HM01 (Cut) from the apprentice's boss.
-4. Teach Cut to a compatible Pokémon.
+4. Teach Cut to a compatible Pokémon (e.g. Bellsprout, Paras, or Oddish if caught).
 5. Clear the small tree blocking the path to Goldenrod City.

 ## Party Status